MaxCorner/Todolist-API/README.md

 # Todolist API

-This is a simple Todolist API project I worked on recently in class.
+This is a simple Todolist API project I worked on recently in class which i have now started to proper develop into a working API.
 It demonstrates CRUD operations (Create, Read, Update, Delete) using MongoDB as the database, Express.js as the web framework, and JWT for authentication.

 ## Features

 - Create, read, update, and delete todo items
 - User authentication with JWT
 - Data persistence with MongoDB
+- Admin accounts that have there own dashboard and commands

 ## Technologies Used